spsforks/SCons-scons-wiki/InstallTargets.md

 except OSError:     # ignore on systems that don't support umask
     pass
 ```

+Note that it's considered bad Python form to assign names to lambdas and a code checker like pylint would complain, but it will work nonetheless.

 * Another similar method to install data with correct permissions is to use a `Command` :